aadarshsonkamble/content-ops-starter/content/pages/careers.md

       These Terms and Conditions are governed by the laws of \[Your Jurisdiction].
-Any disputes arising under these terms shall be resolved exclusively in the courts located in \[Your Jurisdiction].
+Any disputes arising under these terms shall be resolved exclusively in the courts located in India.

       **9. Contact Us**